<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=150680908970065&amp;ev=PageView&amp;noscript=1">

 Topic: Investor Insights 19 January 2023

 Warren Buffet says that markets are a device to transfer wealth from the impatient to the patient.
 Poor diversification, not setting your objectives and time horizons, using a restricted advice model, over paying, emotional reactions, and misjudging risk exposure are all part of the investment process we see on a daily basis that clients get wrong.
-Clients that pay for advice as well as self invest

-Avoid the 10 common mistakes investors make which have the potential to cause significant damage to your portfolio's long term value.
+In this article we address the 10 common mistakes investors make which have the potential to cause significant damage to your portfolio's long term value.

 Topics Covered In This Article